vigetlabs/microcosm/docs/guides/03-actions.md

 An action may need to resolve to "pending state".
 For example, many chat applications optimistically update a user's interface before persisting it and forwarding the message to other clients.

 This sort of behavior is problematic to in the context of previous examples.
-Traditionally functions only return a single value.
+Microcosm expects functions to return a single value.

 To get around this, Microcosm uses ES6 generator functions: